facebook/docusaurus/docs/guides-blog.md

 Docusaurus provides a simple RSS feed for your blog posts.
 Both RSS and Atom feed formats are supported.
 This data is automatically to your website page's HTML <HEAD> tag.

 A summary of the post's text is provided in the RSS feed up to the `<!--truncate-->`.
 If no `<!--truncate-->` tag is found, then all text up 250 chacters are used.

+## Social Buttons

+If you want Facebook and/or Twitter social buttons at the bottom of your blog posts, set the `facebookAppId` and/or `twitter` [site configuration](api-site-config.md) options in `siteConfig.js`.